sanjibbehera/DockerSwarm_Learnings_Windows10/README.md

 Running pre-create checks...
 <b>Error with pre-create check: "Hyper-v commands have to be run as an Administrator"</b>

-> <b>Make sure external vswitch is enabled, or else you may face the below issue.</b>
+### Make sure external vswitch is enabled, or else you may face the below issue.
 no External vswitch found.
 A valid vswitch must be available for this command to run.

 #### Create a virtual switch by using Windows PowerShell, if it is not available in your Windows.